department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### Can my family get help staying close by if I'm being treated in a hospital far from home?

 Yes.
 A nonprofit organization called the Fisher House Foundation offers comfortable homes where military and Veteran families can stay free of charge while their loved one is in the hospital.
-In these homes, families stay in a private suite with private bedrooms and baths and share a common kitchen, laundry facilities, and dining and living rooms.
+In these homes, families stay in a private suite with private bedrooms and baths.
+They share a common kitchen, laundry facilities, and dining and living rooms.
 You can find Fisher House Foundation homes at many military and VA medical centers around the world.<br>
 [Find out if there's a Fisher House near where you'll be treated](https://fisherhouse.org/programs/houses/house-locations/).

 The Fisher House Foundation also runs a program that uses donated frequent flyer miles to bring family members to the bedside of wounded, injured, and ill Servicemembers and a program that uses donated hotel points to allow family members to stay at hotels near medical centers for free.<br>